(Last Updated on : 31/01/2019)

 .
 It is the homeland of the Kutia, Binjhals, Khond Tribe

 tribesmen.
-Lying on the northwest of the Gandhamardan Hills, this hill is a major attraction in the district.
-Other tourist attractions in the district include Hirapur
+Lying on the northwest of the Gandhamardan Hills, this is a major attraction in the district.
+Other tourist attractions include Hirapur

 , Jogisarada and Patnagarh

 It has vast stretches of paddy fields.
 Major tourist attractions of the district are Remuna, Chandaneswar, and the sun drenched Chandipur

 .
 The district headquarters is at Baleswar